better-history/chrome-historian/README.md

 Managing a day's history
 ---------------------

 The Chrome History API has been known to return visits that do not fall between the requested dates and visits that are out of order.
-Querying a day's history via ChromeHistorian will guarantee all returned visits occured on the requested day and are in descending order.
+Querying a day's history via Chrome Historian will guarantee all returned visits occured on the requested day and are in descending order.

 ```coffee
   dayHistorian = new Historian.Day(new Date())